Uniswap v4 & Aggregators

 wstGBP trades on-chain through a tGBP/wstGBP Uniswap v4 pool whose hook

-extra hook fee — and both prices ratchet up as NAV accrues.
+prices ratchet up as NAV accrues.

-- No LP.
+- There is no LP.

-Deployed contracts — Ethereum mainnet (chainId 1)
+Deployed contracts on Ethereum mainnet (chainId 1)

 | Contract | Purpose | Address |